Module 4

 console.error('Error deleting message:', error)

-await handler.sendMessage(channelId, '❌ Failed to delete message.')
+await handler.sendMessage(channelId, '❌ Failed to delete message.
+Check bot permissions.')

 }